SWM-KAWAI-MANS/jwt-manager/README.md

 ### JwtGenerator
 The JwtGenerator interface provides the following methods:

-- **JwtToken generate(String id)**
+- **JwtToken generate(Map<String, Object> payload)**

-  Generates a JWT token based on the provided id.
+  Generates a JWT token based on the provided payload.
 This method returns a JwtToken object containing the access token and refresh token.

 - **String generateAccessToken(String refreshToken)**